 Father Pius leaned back in his chair and pinched the bridge of his nose.
 “I don’t mean to question your judgement,” he said quietly.
 “Do what you need to do, and bring Lady Frey back afterward.”

 “Of course.”
 Brother Lux turned to me and stretched out his hand.
-He spoke gently, as though coaxing a child.
 “Come with me, Lady Frey.
 Don’t be afraid.”

 I went with him, but did not take his hand.

-Brother Lux led me down a winding staircase past the main cathedral and into a cramped cellar.
-At the back of the cellar there was an iron grate, beyond which I could make out a tunnel lit with flickering torches.
+Brother Lux led me down a winding staircase past the main sanctuary and into a cramped cellar.
+At the back of the cellar there was an iron grate, beyond which I could see a tunnel lit with flickering torches.

 “Lord Frey’s cell is down there,” Brother Lux said, pointing into the tunnel.
 He took a square of black cloth from his robes.
 “I’m sorry to ask this, but the inquisition requires that all visitors be led into the tunnels blindfolded.”

-I looked down at the blindfold, and then back to Brother Lux’s bloodshot eyes.
+I looked down at the blindfold, and then back up at Brother Lux’s bloodshot eyes.

 “Please trust me, Lady.”